Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 - DEADLAND -

-A platoon of little stickmen have crash-landed on the planet Ursula Minor and this place is crawling with Ursulan Soldiers who are eager to kill you without mercy!
-Also, there are dangerous natural disasters to avoid so it's best we don't hang about and quickly repair our spaceship to escape this hellhole.
+A platoon of little stickmen has crash-landed on the planet Ursula Minor, and this place is crawling with Ursulan Soldiers who are eager to kill you without mercy!
+Also, there are dangerous natural disasters to avoid, so it's best we don't hang about and quickly repair our spaceship to escape this hellhole.
 This means piecing that together (JetPac-style!) before anyone can be safely evacuated.
 Sounds very easy, right?

 - TRAPPED II -